 An excuse for sub-par writing

 There’s an argument to be made for writer’s block being a collection of factors that impact creativity.
 For example, fatigue, loss of interest, lack of inspiration and too high expectations often collide, making it hard for even the best writers to produce a masterpiece.
+We can also add enforced lockdowns to this list, although they are admittedly far less frequent.
 But there’s a difference between struggling in an overwhelming way to write and suffering from a psychological condition which physically stops you from writing.

 For Polly Courtney, it’s about knowing the bigger picture: